zephir-lang/documentation/docs/oop.md

----
-layout: default
-language: 'en'
-version: '0.12'
----

 # Classes and Objects

-Zephir promotes object-oriented programming.
-This is why you can only export methods and classes in extensions.
-Also you will see that, most of the time, runtime errors raise exceptions instead of fatal errors or warnings.
+Zephir encourages object-oriented programming, allowing the export of methods and classes in extensions.
+The class structure in Zephir is akin to PHP, supporting various modifiers and features.

 ## Classes

-Every Zephir file must implement a class or an interface (and just one).
-A class structure is very similar to a PHP class:
+In Zephir, each file must implement a class or interface.
+A basic class structure resembles PHP:

 ```zep
 namespace Test;